-The results of studies on strategic shareholdings by the Board of Directors for fiscal 2018 are as follows.
+The results of studies on strategic shareholdings by the Board of Directors for fiscal 2019 are as follows.
 With regard to the shares of SOHGO SECURITY SERVICES CO., LTD., we confirmed the status of measures implemented relating to operations with the Bank and whether the benefits and risks of the holdings are commensurate with the capital cost, and judged that the holdings are meaningful in order to maintain and strengthen the business relationship.
+Although it is difficult to describe the quantitative holding effect, SOHGO SECURITY SERVICES CO., LTD. is an important business partner in terms of the Bank's business strategy; therefore, the Board of Directors verified the rationality of the holdings by confirming matters such as the status of business with the Bank and major indicators with regard to business transactions.